Monastery fasting Austria in the Pallottiner Schlössl in Salzburg

 What you need for hiking

 We do not take part in the monastery fast.
-Hence we come to the Culinary the monastery kitchen.
+Hence we come to the Indulgence the monastery kitchen.
 This serves meals with lots of fruits and vegetables.
 Lunch is grilled.
 However, one should not expect gourmet food.
 "This is what guests get in the old town of Salzburg," says director Ulrich Walder.

 The fasting guests do not eat on the palace terrace or in the restaurant.
 They receive their meals in a room that is reserved for them.
 Otherwise, the temptation to break the fast would likely be too great.
 Who can resist when plates of grilled food are served on the next table while you are sitting in front of a simple vegetable stock yourself.
 Depending on which fasting method you book, the fasting guests receive water, tea or vegetable broth during their stay.
 You can fast according to different methods: base fasting, fasting according to Dr. Buchinger, intermittent fasting and fasting with medical supervision.